drhagen/parsita/docs/repeated_parsers.md

 assert SummationParsers.summation.parse('1 + 1 + 2 + 3 + 5') == Success(12)
 ```

-## `repsep(parser, separator)` and `rep1sep(parser, separator)`: repeated separated parsers
+## `repsep(parser, separator, min=0, max=inf)` and `rep1sep(parser, separator)`: repeated separated parsers
-A repeated separated parser matches parser separated by separator, returning a list of the values returned by parser and discarding the value of separator. `rep1sep` only succeeds if at least one match is found. `repsep` always succeeds, returning an empty list if no matches are found.
+A repeated separated parser matches parser separated by separator, returning a list of the values returned by parser and discarding the value of separator. `repsep` only succeeds if it matches at least `min` times and will only consume up to `max` matches. `rep1sep` is syntactic sugar for `min=1`.
+If `min=0`, then `repsep` always succeeds, returning an empty list if no matches are found.

 ```python
 from parsita import *